Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 - [Architecture](#architecture)
 - [Troubleshooting](#troubleshooting)

+## Warning: RR is not for production use

+In CSM 1.7.0, Rack Resiliency is **experimental** and **use-at-your-own-risk**.
+It is offered as a technology preview for administrators who wish to try it in a non-production environment.
+It has not undergone sufficient validation to be considered stable for production use.

 ## Introduction

 HPE Cray Supercomputing EX systems are designed to maintain high availability (HA) for critical